-Select the desired cooling compartment temperature by pressing button 2.

-The LED display 7 of the selected temperature setting is illuminated.
+Select the desired cooling department temperature by pressing button 2, and the LED display (7) is illuminated.
 The scale starts with MIN position at the bottom LED position (small crystal = highest temperature) and climbs up to MAX position at the upper LED position (large crystal = lowest temperature).
-Note: The temperature levels do not relate to absolute temperature values.
+Note the temperature levels do not relate to absolute temperature values.

-The cooling unit's performance is influenced by ambient temperatures.
-Please select the medium setting for ambient temperatures between +15°C and +25°C. The unit operates within its optimum performance range.
+The refrigerator's performance is influenced by ambient temperatures.
+Please select the medium temperature setting for ambient temperatures between +15°C and + 25°C.